|

 The three capacitors are

-made of layers of metal foil insulated by paper,
+made of layers of metal foil insulated with paper,

 rolled up very tightly.
 The paper should be damp or